danielrosehill/Whisper-Fine-Tune-Accuracy-Eval/README.md

 - The smaller Whisper models showed a definite improvement in accuracy with fine-tuning with a very modest "penalty" in the form of increased inference time
 - The larger models (medium and large) surprisingly showed decreased accuracy / increased WER
+- This valuation was conducted on GPU accelerated inference.
+In this environment, the differences in inference time between fine tunes and originals were not significant.

 ## About This Evaluation